Features tell, benefits sell.

 Take a look at the vast majority of customer-facing material from most companies and you’ll see what I mean.
 Most organizations are focussed on the “How”.
 By that, I mean that most businesses design and communicate their value based upon how a product / service does what it does.

-“The Okey-Cokey 2000 combines Wi-fi 802.11n with a secure, cloud-based repository for platform and location-independent data access.”
+“Our brand new Okey-Cokey 2000 combines Wi-fi 802.11n with a secure, cloud-based repository for platform and location-independent data access.”

 Unless you’re a geek selling to geeks, positioning your communication around how your product or service does what it does is missing the point.
 Why?
 Because it’s not how buyers think.